-It is not clear from the allegations of the Second Amended Complaint that all of the document, much less that all of them belong to the same association or organization.
+It is not clear from the allegations of the Second Amended Complaint that all of the Defendants belong to any of the trade associations or beneficent organizations referred to in that document, much less that all of them belong to the same association or organization.
 Regardless, participation in trade associations and similar organizations provides no indication of a conspiracy.
+See American Dental Association v.
+Cigna Corp., 605 F.3d 1283, 1295 (11th Cir.
+2010).